bbchung/clighter/README.md

 ```
 ### g:clighter_realtime

-Do syntax highlighting in realtime(by CursorMoved event).
-Turn off this option may improve
+Do syntax highlighting in realtime.
+Turn off this option may improve the
-the performance.
+performance.

 Default: `1`
 ```vim